Ewan-D/beginnersBase11ty/README.md

 ## my dumb notes on how this works...

+-1) clone repsoitory and npm install
-1) clone repository and then npm run build
+1) npm run build
 2) npm run dev
 3) make some stuff in the live environment!